destrex271/pgwatch3_rpc_server/README.md

 ## Running Custom RPC Sinks
 By default the RPC Server for your sink listens at 0.0.0.0 with the specified port number.
-To start the any of the given receivers you can use:
+To start any of the given receivers you can use:

 ```bash
 # Parquet Receiver